 Here are some WordPress Amazon affiliate plugins you might find helpful in your workflow:

 Earlier I mentioned something called Native Shopping Ads.
 If you think your site would benefit from embedding these types of affiliate ads from Amazon at the bottom of your content (they’re basically just related product recommendations), the Ad Inserter plugin will streamline the process for you.

 For WordPress websites built around Amazon affiliate marketing, you’ll need a premium WordPress plugin to help you import more details from Amazon and display your links and ads in a more professional manner.
 That’s exactly what the Amazon Affiliates for WordPress plugin does.

 You may have noticed in my overview of the Amazon Associates site that I left out the mention of the plugin they built for WordPress.
 That’s because the plugin doesn’t work (at least not well).
 Luckily, the Amazon Auto Links plugin will simplify the process of finding new and relevant products to promote and creating affiliate links to them–all from within WordPress.

 AmazonSimpleAdmin is a free WordPress plugin built specifically to help Amazon affiliates not only add links to their site but also develop templates for products and collections.
 This will, in turn, streamline the design process when displaying Amazon links.

 Whatever you choose to do with this monetization and marketing technique, take time to plan your strategy.
 While it is very easy to get started and to add Amazon affiliate links to WordPress, the key to success is in how well you execute those links and promote them to your visitors.
-Referral marketing takes time to excel at, so be patient and don’t give up!
+Affiliate marketing takes time to excel at, so be patient and don’t give up!